 Members unicorn Posted February 1 Members Posted February 1 Unfortunately, part of parenting these days consists of educating one's children regarding social media, as well as limiting and monitoring access.
 Parental controls are a must.
 TMax and vinapu 2 Quote

 Popular Post omega Posted February 1 Popular Post Posted February 1 I think parenting also needs to consist of educating their children about the 'adult' world, at levels appropriate to the age and physical development.
 Too many have this idea that their kids should be kept innocent and ignorant until they're actually adults.
 The case above might have been prevented if the poor kid had felt able to get support from his parents instead of judgement and punishment.
 Parents must do better to create that level of trust and confidence.
-That said, the absolute sick scum that did this... just no words can express the rage.
-10tazione, unicorn, t0oL1 and 2 others 5 Quote
+That said, the absolute sick scum that did this... just no words can express the rage. reader, 10tazione, t0oL1 and 2 others 5 Quote